-Homemade scented candles create a wonderful atmosphere, with their soft glow and gentle perfume, and there is nothing quite as relaxing as curling up on a cold winter evening to read a few pages by candlelight.
+It’s much more fun to learn how to make homemade scented candles from scratch.
+With their soft glow and gentle perfume, there’s nothing quite as relaxing as curling up on a cold winter evening to read a few pages by candlelight you crafted yourself.

-Stores are full of all sorts of scented candles but it’s much more fun to learn candle making yourself and make them at home.
-You’re also able to create scents to suit your own tastes and preferences.
-It isn’t difficult and only your imagination will limit your designs.
+Yes, stores are full of all sorts of scented candles but I can promise you it’s much more fun to learn candle making at home.
+You’re able to create scented candles to suit your own tastes and preferences, it’s not difficult and only your imagination will limit your designs.

-One of the biggest advantages of candle making at home is the benefit of making unique scents, shapes and colors.
+One of the biggest advantages of candle making is the benefit of making unique scents, shapes and colors.

 Making Your Homemade Scented Candles